nishantsingh93/MSIS-Program-SCU/Lab 9/README.md

 Discussion:

 1) The Visual shows top companies in the bay area that have been hiring MSIS students which can lead a recruiter to think that MSIS students are credible and have a good knowledge base
+2) Working Average shows how many alumni are working in the companies
+3) MSIS students do also get hired for companies all over the world but the data represented here is to support the claim
-2) The visual now compares the top 10 skills from LinkedIn that recruiters look for in MSIS Graduates and the link that MSIS student have
+4) The visual  also now compares the top 10 skills from LinkedIn that recruiters look for in MSIS Graduates and the skills that MSIS student possess
-3) There are some major changes from the last visual.
+5) Also now we can prove the earlier claim that 70% of skills that recruiters are looking for is present in graduates from SCU
-4) Data to pixel ratio has been tried to keep as simple as can and so can be said about the clours
+6) I have kept  data to pixel ratio as simple as possible to have a deeper impact on the audience

 ******************************************************************************************************************************